Electromagnetic stress–energy tensor

 In relativistic physics, the electromagnetic stress–energy tensor is the contribution to the stress–energy tensor due to the electromagnetic field.
 The stress–energy tensor describes the flow of energy and momentum in spacetime.
 The electromagnetic stress–energy tensor contains the negative of the classical Maxwell stress tensor that governs the electromagnetic interactions.

+It was introduced by Hermann Minkowski in 1907.